Wednesday, 23. May 2007

 Hey Leo, it was so interesting to talk to you and Benjamin today!
 The whole semantic web technology stuff has been something I've been interested in for such many years.
 Good to see that bright, young people like you are so involved with the W3C's activity.

-Frank (anonymous) - 23.
+Frank (guest) - 23.
 May, 18:58

 Web 2.0 Applications